Blog

 What is the controversy with Molina Healthcare?

-Like many managed care organizations, Molina Healthcare has faced criticism and legal scrutiny over the years related to prior authorization denials, claims processing, and network adequacy in certain markets.
+Like many managed care organizations, Molina Healthcare has faced criticism and legal scrutiny over the years related to prior authorization denials, claims processing practices, and network adequacy in certain markets.
 These concerns are common across the commercial insurance industry and are not unique to Molina.
-For members experiencing difficulty with claim denials or authorization delays, the Texas Department of Insurance provides a consumer complaint process.
-Working with an experienced, accredited home health provider who is skilled in the authorization process can significantly reduce the likelihood of delays or denials.
+Members experiencing difficulty with claim denials or authorization delays can file a complaint with the Texas Department of Insurance.
+Working with an experienced, Joint Commission Accredited home health provider who is skilled in the authorization and appeals process can significantly reduce the likelihood of delays or denials.

 What is the name of the company Molina Healthcare?